By: Celestine Chua

 Resilience is increasingly seen as a way to not only increase psychological wellbeing, but to maintain it long-term.
 It is being found through research that the more resilient you can become, the less likely is that you will develop common mental health challenges like low moods and poor self-esteem.

-In fact a study carried out in schools in America called the Penn Resiliency Programme found a massive 50% decrease in depression and a 30% decrease in negative behaviour when teenagers were taught the skills of resilience.
+A study carried out in schools in America called the Penn Resiliency Programme found a massive 50% decrease in depression and a 30% decrease in negative behaviour when teenagers were taught the skills of resilience.

 Even if ‘bouncing back’ is not one of your key strengths right now, with commitment and sustained effort this can change substantially.
 Here are ways to work on your resiliency –